 Everyone knows that you cannot directly solicit prospective clients in person or by telephone (see below) but lawyers may send solicitation letters to potential clients who have a known need for legal services for a particular legal matter.
 ER 7.3.
-Letters sent to specific addressees who "have a known need for legal services for a particular matter" or "believed likely to be in need of legal services for a particular legal matter" must follow these guidelines:
+Letters sent to specific addressees who "have a known need for legal services for a particular matter" or "believed likely to be in need of legal services for a particular legal matter."
+The provide the second services for a particular matter.